cloudmesh-community/sp19-222-89/project-report/report.md

 :wave: we will take a look at a few things in class to make sure they are being displayed in the epub correctly

 :question: DONE?
 Our paper will mostly likely be finalized in this format and look.
 Is that good? :smiley: YES!

-# S-cone Classification Using REST Services and Machine Learning

 | Brandon Fischer, Ryan Danehy